 Would such a paradigm shift be catastrophic?
-First, Gordon is careful in noting that he is looking at the country at the technological frontier, meaning that there is plenty of room for other countries to grow at high rates, while still catching up to the U.S. The majority of people in the world - including those who live in China, India and decent chunks of Europe - can still grow at substantial rates and reach GDP levels comparable with the U.S. Even if the U.S. stopped growing today, it would still take India 50 years to catch up at 5 percent annual growth in GDP per capita.
-And many of the one-off improvements - greater female labor force participation and urbanization in particular - have yet to make their full impact in many parts of the world.
+First, Gordon is careful in noting that he is looking at the country at the technological frontier, meaning that there is plenty of room for other countries to grow at high rates while still catching up to the U.S. The majority of humanity, including China, India and decent chunks of Europe, can still grow at substantial rates while catching up to the U.S. Even if the US stopped growing today it would still take India 50 years to catch up at 5 per cent annual growth in GDP per capita and many of the one-off improvements - female labor force participation and urbanization in particular - have yet to have their full impact in many parts of the world.
 Even if Gordon is right, the "end of growth" for the world as a whole is unlikely to happen in this century.
-And who is to say that a new world leader, say, China or India, will not take over and continue to push the technological frontier, even if the U.S. stumbles?

-Second, would it be so terrible if economic growth slowed to a halt?
-The great concern these days about a lack of growth is primarily due to technological progress: If GDP growth does not keep up with productivity growth, the result is unemployment, but an end to productivity growth would end this worry.
-Even by Gordon's estimate, this could happen in the U.S. in the middle of the century at a GDP of around 80,000 dollars per capita.
+And who is to say that a new world leader, say, China or India, will not take over and continue to push the technological frontier even if the U.S. stumbles?
+Second, would it be so terrible if economic growth trickled to a halt?
+The great concern these days about a lack of growth is primarily due to technological progress: If GDP growth does not keep up with productivity growth the result is unemployment, but an end to productivity growth would end this worry.
+Even by Gordon's estimate this could happen in the US in the middle of the century at a GDP of around 80.000 dollars per capita.
 More equally distributed, this would be plenty for a comfortable life.
-Interestingly, this point was argued 80 years ago by the father of modern macroeconomics, John Maynard Keynes, in an essay titled "Economic Possibilities for our Grandchildren."
-In the essay, he suggested that his grandchildren might use improvements in productivity to enjoy more leisure and less work.
+Interestingly, this point was argued 80 years ago by the father of modern macroeconomics, John Maynard Keynes, in an essay titled "Economic Possibilities for our Grandchildren", in which he suggested that his grandchildren might use improvements in productivity to enjoy more leisure and less work.
 Maybe we do not need economic growth beyond a certain level.

 Third, and probably most importantly, as the old saying goes, the future is an incredibly difficult thing to predict.
 As vague a term as "industrial revolution" is, it is difficult to imagine another one not taking place in the 21st century.
-Whether it will be fusion energy, nano-technology, bio-engineering or vastly faster computers, nobody can tell.

-Even if you do not want to take the speculations of a coming technological singularity, in which super-human computers will vastly improve our technological abilities at face value, it is difficult to imagine there not being a productivity gem or two awaiting in the coming decades.
-In addition, though economists are still far from having a fully developed explanation of the sources of economic growth, we are not at a loss for explaining why economic growth started first in Great Britain, later in the rest of Europe and finally now throughout the world.

-As elegantly articulated in Acemoglu and Robinson (2012), the existence of well-protected property rights and inclusive institutions that provide protection from powerful elites are the foundation for private innovation.
-As these basic rights are now more widespread than ever, it is difficult to imagine that the world of tomorrow will not continue to provide us with innovations that no previous generation could have dreamed of.
+Whether it will be fusion energy, nano-technology, bio-engineering or vastly faster computers nobody can tell.
+Even if you do not want to take the speculations of a coming technological singularity in which super-human computers will vastly improve our technological abilities at face value, it is difficult to imagine there not being a productivity gem or two awaiting in the coming decades.
+In addition, though economists are still far from having a fully developed explanation of the sources of economic growth we are not at loss for explaining why economic growth started first in Great Britain, later in the rest of Europe, and finally now throughout the world.
+As elegantly articulated in Acemoglu and Robinson (2012) the existence of well-protected property rights and inclusive institutions that provide protection from powerful elites are the foundation for private innovation.
+As these basic rights are now more wide-spread than ever it is difficult to imagine that the world of tomorrow will not continue to provide us with innovations that no previous generations could have dreamt of.

-One thing is certain: to give the coming generations the best conditions, we must make sure to protect those rights, to continue to support them throughout the world and encourage innovation and growth through research and education.
+One thing is certain; to give the coming generations the best conditions we must make sure to protect those rights, to continue to support them throughout the world, and encourage innovation and growth through research and education.